sygmaprotocol/sygma-sdk/examples/bitcoin-to-evm-fungible-transfer/README.md

 yarn run transfer:p2wpkh
 ```

-Replace the placeholder values in the `.env` file with your own Testnet BTC Taproot private key as well as the other env variables needed such as DESTINATION_ADDRESS, DESTINATION_DOMAIN_ID, RESOURCE_ID and SOURCE_DOMAIN_ID.
+Replace the placeholder values in the `.env` file with your own Testnet BTC Taproot private key as well as the other env variables needed such as DESTINATION_ADDRESS, DESTINATION_DOMAIN_ID, RESOURCE_ID, DERIVATION_PATH, and SOURCE_DOMAIN_ID.

 ## Script Functionality